Cost of Goods Sold

 - Minus Ending Inventory

-- Equals Cost of Goods Sold (at the end of the period)
+- Equals COGS (at the end of the period)

 The COGS formula can also be calculated using two methods: the accounting and inventory cost methods.
 The accounting method is the method required by the IRS for businesses to account for their inventory.
 However, this method contains a small exception that involves small businesses.
 Small businesses with an annual income of $26 million or less can choose not to keep an inventory and not use the accounting method for the past three years.
 On the other hand, the inventory cost method offers various calculation methods, including FIFO and LIFO, which vary on the type of inventory the business is keeping.